google/WebFundamentals/src/_langs/en/tools/javascript/breakpoints/add-breakpoints.markdown

 ### Add a manual breakpoint on a single line of code

-To add/remove a line breakpoint:
+To add a line breakpoint:

-1. Click the line number of the line where you want to set the breakpoint.
+* Click the line number of the line where you want to set the breakpoint.
 You can add multiple breakpoints by clicking each line's line number.

-   Alternately, you can include the `debugger` keyword in your code, which is equivalent to setting a line breakpoint at that line.
+* Insert the `debugger` keyword in your code, which is equivalent to setting a line breakpoint at that line.

-2. Temporarily disable a line breakpoint by clearing its checkbox in the sidebar.

-3. Remove a line breakpoint by clicking the line number again; or by right-clicking the breakpoint in the sidebar and then selecting **Remove breakpoint**.

 ![Line breakpoint](imgs/image_2.png)

-*A line breakpoint*
+To temporarily disable a breakpoint, clear its checkbox in the sidebar.

+To remove a breakpoint, click the line number again.
+Or, right-click the breakpoint in the sidebar, and then select **Remove breakpoint**.

-## Conditional breakpoints
+## Create conditional breakpoints

-Conditional breakpoints are triggered when a specified condition is met (e.g. an `onclick` event is fired, an exception is uncaught, and so on).
+Conditional breakpoints are triggered when a specified condition is met (e.g. an `onclick` event is fired, or an exception is uncaught).
 You enable these via the DevTools GUI, and then DevTools automatically breaks whenever the specified condition is met.

 Use conditional breakpoints when you need to set many breakpoints at once.
-For example, suppose you are experiencing errors when DOM nodes are removed, but there are 20 different places where the error might be originating from.
-Rather than placing a manual breakpoint before every suspicious statement, you can just set a conditional breakpoint that is triggered on all DOM node deletion statements.
+For example, suppose you are experiencing errors when DOM nodes are removed.
+There are 20 different places where the error might be originating from.
+Rather than placing a manual breakpoint before every suspicious statement, you can just set a conditional breakpoint.
+The breakpoint is triggered whenever any code removes a DOM node.

-You might also find it easier and faster to set conditional breakpoints for situations in which you would usually use a manual breakpoint.
-For example, if you want to break before a certain `onclick` event listener is fired, you *could* find the event listener in your code and set a manual breakpoint in the function, or you could just set a conditional breakpoint on all `onclick` events, and then just click the element for which the event listener is registered (which will trigger the breakpoint and automatically take you to the relevant code).

-DevTools provides four types of conditional breakpoints to help you debug your code:
+DevTools provides four types of conditional breakpoints:

 * DOM mutation events (insertions, modifications, deletions)
 * `XMLHttpRequest`